boubkerbribri/imagediff/README.md

 git clone https://github.com/SimonGrn/imagediff.git
 npm i
 ```
+You **MUST** disable DEBUG MODE in your PrestaShop administration :
+>Advanced Parameters > Performance > Debug Mode

-You **MUST** disable the token security in the BO before launching the script, or it will fail !
+You **MUST** disable the token security in the BO before launching the script.
 Add this in your `.htaccess` file:
 ```bash
 SetEnv _TOKEN_ disabled
 ```